-First of all, you have to own the fact that after traveling and experiencing what you have thus far, you are a life long learner and now someone who thrives in changing conditions, and someone who can see the beauty of life, even in the most “average” situations.
+First of all, you have to own the fact that after traveling and experiencing what you have thus far, you are a lifelong learner and now someone who thrives in changing conditions, and someone who can see the beauty of life, even in the most “average” situations.

 In my opinion, all of those feelings described above do not have to be exclusive to the moments that you are physically traveling.

 A few practical ways you can tap into that travel mindset

 Before I get into the nitty-gritty of the ways in which you can ACTUALLY tap into the travel mindset, I must mention to you that before you get into the practical tips, it’s important to like I said before, start from within.

 How to tap into The Travel Mindset

-Here are a couple of my favorite practical ways in which I like to tap into the travel mindset whenever I feel that I am missing the feeling of excitement, wonder, or simply just wanting to travel but for whatever reason I cannot at the moment.
+Here are a couple of my favorite practical ways in which I like to tap into the travel mindset whenever I feel that I am missing the feeling of excitement, wonder, or simply just wanting to travel but for whatever reason, I cannot at the moment.

 - Find your local international shops: go through the aisles, look at the ingredients used and purchased, and also people-watch while you’re there.

 - Recreate recipes at home: Since being back from my travels, I’ve recreated a little of what I’ve had on my travels.
 Everything from making tortilla de patata and patatas bravas from Spain, to *attempting* to make Turkish coffee and also trying my hand at making Greek gyros and my own homemade tzatziki sauce.
 I’ve tried a lot and pretended I was sitting on a sunny terrace, enjoying the food of the country I decided to cook that day ? it might sound a bit funny, but y’all.
 Try taking a bite and closing your eyes and visualize you’re in that country, and you’ll know what I mean.

 - Continue the habits that you had while traveling: I still hang dry the majority of my clothes like I did in Spain, and I start the majority of my days with Barry’s Tea that I tried in Ireland.
 It’s these small habits that make me feel that I am truly living the way I used to, and by doing this, I am truly living in the travel mindset.

-The biggest reason why is because by understanding the foundation behind it (AKA the process and questions to ask yourself when establishing the travel mindset).
-If you understand the process and the contents of that page, you will be able to mold this process and attainment to your own version of the travel mindset.
+The biggest reason why is because by understanding the foundation behind it (AKA the process and questions to ask yourself when establishing the travel mindset) If you understand the process and the contents of that page, you will be able to mold this process and attainment to your own version of the travel mindset.